kalafut/imohash/algorithm.md

 ## Test Vectors

-(Note: these have not been independently verified using another Variant V encoding:
+(Note: these have not been independently verified using another implementation.)

 To avoid offset errors in testing, the test messages needs to not repeat trivially.
 To this end, MurmurHash3 is used to generate pseudorandom test